 Having relevant and minimal questionnaire fields in the form helps capture more leads

 For example, if you spend $10,000 on a marketing report, you'll want to produce high-intent leads from it.
 That is, you will need to go beyond the name and email address of individuals who wish to get the report.
 You may need to know their firm name, website, role, and personnel count.
-By asking these questions, you can determine their fit for your firm, their need for your product, and their chance of acquiring it.
+By asking these questions, with this method of procedure, you can determine their fit for your firm, their need for your product, and their chance of acquiring it.
 With this information, you can choose whether to add a lead to your sales flywheel.

 C) Choose the appropriate length for your lead capture form.

 The length is the next — and arguably most important — consideration when developing your designs.
 The amount of form fields you employ provides a compromise between lead quantity and lead quality.
 Shorter forms typically produce more leads, since individuals can fill them out more quickly.
 However, the quality of your leads from short forms varies greatly.

 Short forms tend to produce more leads as individuals can fill them quickly